xleonzhao/ccnp-encor/01-forwarding.md

 SW1(config-if)# no shutdown
 ```

-## Routed Switch Ports
+### Routed Switch Ports

-* point-to-point L3 link
+* must be multilayer switch
-* multilayer switch port can be converted from a Layer 2 switch port to a routed switch port
+* a port can be converted from a Layer 2 switch port to a routed switch port
   * `no switchport`
+* e.g.: for building a point-to-point L3 link

 ```
 SW1(config)# int gi1/0/14